 Of particular importance for the photographer is the link to the area where she spent her childhood and youth, her native Rostov-on-Don.

-Rostov-on-Don, or Russian Chicago, a city known since the mid-20th century for its criminal environment.
+Rostov-on-Don, or Russian Chicago, is a city known since the mid-20th century for its criminal environment.
 But Marine focuses not on markers of historical memory, but on the atmosphere, her personal feelings and memories.
-The image of the city is gradually erased from memory, both from the individual and digital memory of the camera.
 We get a visualisation of the effect of a faded film, the image falling out in chunks and replacing it with neighbouring ones.
 Thus, there is a loss of meaning, its dissolution in the slime-like fog of urban vapours.
 And this creates a completely phenomenal effect – we find ourselves in a city that is almost impossible to identify.
 This is a kind of province, a lost and depersonalised place, which is very interesting for its atmosphere of fading life.
-The ubiquitous disharmony of this series creates a phenomenal image of all-consuming devastation.
-But at the same time, it is also an opportunity for a new reading of a specific place where nature quietly digests its criminal history.
+The ubiquitous disharmony of this series creates a phenomenal image of all-consuming devastation, connecting with Marine’s ‘Transformation’ series.
+But at the same time, this is also an opportunity for a new reading of a specific place, where nature quietly digests the criminal history.